KamaZz/laratrust/docs/docs/5.1/upgrade.md

 5. Delete the `LaratrustSeeder.php` file and run `php artisan laratrust:seeder`.

-6. If you use the method `cachedRoles` or `cachedPermissions` you should stop using them and change the parts where you use them because they were deleted from the `LaratrustUserTrait` and `LaratrustRoleTrait`.
+6. If you use the method `cachedGroups` or `cachedPermissions` you should stop using them and change the parts where you use them because they were deleted from the `LaratrustUserTrait` and `LaratrustGroupTrait`.

 6. Run `composer dump-autoload`.